lxtGH/Awesome-Segmentation-With-Transformer/README.md

   </p>
 <br />

-This repo is used for recording, tracking and benchmarking several recent transformer-based visual segmentation methods, as a supplement for our [survey](https://arxiv.org/abs/2304.09854).
+This repo is used for recording, tracking, and benchmarking several recent transformer-based visual segmentation methods, as a supplement to our [survey](https://arxiv.org/abs/2304.09854).
 If you find any work missing or have any suggestions (papers, implementations and other resources), feel free to [pull requests](https://github.com/lxtGH/Awesome-Segmenation-With-Transformer/pulls).
-We will add the missing papers in this repo ASAP.
+We will add the missing papers to this repo ASAP.

+### 🔥News
+[-] The second draft is on arxiv.

 ### 🔥Highlight!!

 [1], Previous transformer surveys divide the methods by the different tasks and settings.
 Different from them, we re-visit and group the existing transformer-based methods from the **technical perspective.**

-[2], We survey the methods in two parts: one for the main stream tasks based on DETR-like meta-architecture, the other for related directions according to the tasks.
+[2], We survey the methods in two parts: one for the mainstream tasks based on DETR-like meta-architecture, the other for related directions according to the tasks.

 [3], We further re-benchmark several representative works on image semantic segmentation and panoptic segmentation datasets.